-Simple Flower Abstraction

-1d Back to Basics: Non-Objective

-Non-Objective is another great option if you don't have any idea what to draw.
+Simple Flower Abstraction 1d Back to Basics: Non-Objective Non-Objective is another great option if you don't have any idea what to draw.
 This style of art is different from abstraction in the sense that it doesn't have to have any ground in reality.
 Here, you don't have to have any intention of portraying real life objects.
 Non-Objective art is typically a way to express the emotion of something or someone through the use of shapes and colors.
 Many claim that non-objective art is a way to convey simplicity and purity without the need to explicitly define the meaning with words.

-MODULE

-Final Deliverable: One image of your final drawing

-Instructions

-1. Start with a 3" x 3" piece of paper, a pencil, and a black pen.
+MODULE Final Deliverable: One image of your final drawing Instructions 1.
+Start with a 3.5" x 3.5" piece of paper, a pencil, and a black pen.
 2. Try to show something that can't be seen, possibly a sound or a feeling.
 You can represent this through basic art principles (rhythm, movement, etc) and elements (shapes, color, etc).
 3. Play around with the positioning of the shapes to convey a sense of movement or distortion.
-You might want to do a few iterations to try to get a form you are happy with.
+You might want to do a few iterations to try to get a form that works for you.
 4. Non-Objective art doesn't have to be complex visually, you can take this opportunity to focus on visual balance of relatively simple forms.
 5. Once you get a form that you are happy with, outline it with your black pen (or any other color you may wish to use) so it will be easier to scan in the next assignment.
 Try to avoid any color fills or shading as they cannot be applied in the future assignments.
 6. Proceed to M1A2

-Interpretation of the feeling of spring 2 Scanning For this assignment, you will be scanning in your hand drawn 3" x 3" square.
-Although this step is kind of boring, it is one of the most important steps to proceed.
-Without a high quality scan, the next assignment might not produce the results you hoping for or might prove to be more difficult than necessary.
+Interpretation of the feeling of spring 2 Scanning For this assignment, you will be scanning in your hand drawn 3.5" x 3.5" square.
+Although this step may seem tedious, it is one of the most important steps to proceed.
+Without a high-quality scan, the next assignment might not produce the results you hope for or might prove to be more difficult than necessary.
 Plus you'll have a digital copy of your work from the last assignment in case you misplace or spill coffee all over your physical copy.
-Go on and take that glorious piece of art you created for a joy ride to the nearest scanner.
-MODULE Final Deliverable: One high quality scan (.PDF or .TIFF) of your drawing Instructions 1.
-Planning ahead is the most important thing you do before you even start scanning.
-In this case, keep in mind that your 3" x 3" square is going to be scaled up to a 6.5" x 6.5" square in the next step.
-Quality of the scan is crucial when you are scaling up images.
-2. Scanning general rules: Web site image 72-96 dpi (varies with monitor size); laser or ink jet documents 150 dpi; color photo (that you plan to enlarge) 300 dpi 3.
-If you are scanning with desktop scanner, you will want to save your document as a TIFF file rather than a JPG.
+Go on and take that glorious piece of art you created for a joyride to the nearest scanner.
+MODULE Final Deliverable: One high-quality scan (.PDF or .TIFF) of your drawing Instructions 1.
+Planning is the most important thing you do before you even start scanning.
+Your $3.5'' \times 3.5''$ square is going to be scaled up to a $6.5'' \times 6.5''$ square in the next step.
+A high dpi scan is crucial when you are scaling up images.
+Check out the scanning resource guide located on our website: Pen Plotter > Assignment 2 attachments.
+2. Scanning general rules: Web site image 72-96 dpi (varies with monitor size); laser or inkjet documents 150 dpi; color photo (that you plan to enlarge) 300 dpi 3.
+If you are scanning with a desktop scanner, you will want to save your document as a TIFF file rather than a JPG.
 TIFF file format preserves image quality as well as color clarity.
 4. If you do not have access to a desktop scanner, most phones have a scanning tool built into them or there are apps you can download that perform the same function.
 Most will produce PDF or JPG.
 If you have the option, choose to export your scan as a PDF.
 5. Proceed to M1A3